-Garden City school chief under fire
+Garden City school chief ripped for racial references

 The superintendent of Garden City Public Schools is under fire for racial references she made while addressing a staff meeting Monday.